epam/mriviewer/docs/web/RENDERING_PIPELINE_TECHNICAL.md

 `LoaderDicom` reads each file's binary data using the Daikon library.
 Key DICOM tags are extracted: pixel data, image dimensions, slice position, spacing, and orientation vectors.

+### DICOM Orientation Handling (`ImageOrientationPatient`, tag `0020,0037`)

+`ImageOrientationPatient` supplies six floats — the row (`Xr Yr Zr`) and column (`Xc Yc Zc`) direction cosines.
+Some cone-beam acquisitions (e.g. TrophyPan / CS 8100 3D) encode negative cosines, which caused slices to render mirrored versus other viewers (issue #221).

+The loaders apply a **targeted sign-flip** (Approach A):

+- The six direction cosines are parsed alongside `ImagePositionPatient (0020,0032)`.
+- Per-axis flip flags are derived from the signs of the row cosine (X) and column cosine (Y).
+Only axes with a negative cosine are flipped during the pixel copy / volume assembly.
+- The path is **gated to identity orientation** (`1,0,0,0,1,0`, or the tag being absent): identity DICOMs take the original code path and produce a byte-for-byte unchanged voxel buffer.
+This avoids a double-flip against the renderer's X-negation in `VolumeRenderer3d.js` and guarantees no regression for standard axial series.
+- The same flip helper is shared by the multi-file series path (`LoaderDicom.js`) and the single-file daikon path (`LoaderDcmDaikon.js`) so both behave identically.

+This is intentionally **not** a general oblique-reorientation engine — it corrects sign-flipped axis-aligned acquisitions only.

+**Deferred follow-ups:**

+- Full oblique / canonical reslicing (Approach B) for arbitrary non-axis-aligned orientations.
+- qform/sform-equivalent handling (NIfTI orientation matrices, issue #11) — tracked as a separate plan/PR.
+- 3D black-screen issues #208 / #238 are unrelated to orientation and remain out of scope.

 ---

 ## 3. Series Grouping